ChrisFeeney/Electric-Vehicle-Population-in-Washington/README.md

 Here is my approach:

 ## 1. EV Ownership Numbers
-In order to find out which cities had the most amount of EVs and Plug-In Hybrids respectively, I wrote two queries.
-These queries return the amount of times a particular city was included within the table where the type of car was either an EV or Plug-In Hybrid.
+In order to find which cities had the highest number of EVs and Plug-In Hybrids respectively, I wrote two queries.
+These queries returned a count of instances where the type of car was an EV or Plug-In Hybrid.

 ```sql
 SELECT